 As always, you can purchase your phone outright and unlocked; that has not changed.

-Additionally, you can browse our great selection of mobile phones online as you decide which new phone is right for you, then visit a Best Buy location in person to get the device and activate it.
-Whether you are financing a phone or just setting up an unlocked phone, our Blue Shirts can help you get the best monthly plan possible.
-And, of course, if you prefer to learn more face-to-face, you can always talk to one of our knowledgeable Blue Shirt mobile team members at your closest Best Buy location.
+Additionally, you can shop our great selection of mobile phones online or visit a Best Buy location to get your new device.
+Whether you are financing or setting up an unlocked device over the phone, our Blue Shirts can help you get the best monthly plan possible.
+And, of course, if you prefer to learn more in-person, you can talk to one of our knowledgeable Blue Shirt mobile advisors at your closest Best Buy location.

 What’s happening in the mobile industry?